KingOfSpades/KingOfSpades-old/_posts/2022-01-15-creating-a-ex280-page.md

 # Wrapping up
 So that's it.
 At the time of writing I have the first two EX280 post's up but I have planed a few more.
 Check out the page at [https://blog.benstein.nl/ex280/](https://blog.benstein.nl/ex280/)

+**Update:** It paid of.
+I passed the exam on my second try with 262/300 points.

 [^Ahrens2017]: Ahrens, Sönke. _How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking: For Students, Academics and Nonfiction Book Writers_.
 North Charleston, SC: CreateSpace, 2017.